 - Limit the number of active

-instances by deactivating unused traces. - Use
+BP_TraceTargetorBP_SweepingSocketTraceTargetinstances by deactivating unused traces. - Use

-to reduce unnecessary collision checks. - Set
+Collision Profile Names to IgnoreandActor Classes to Ignoreto reduce unnecessary collision checks. - Set

-in production to disable debug visuals forBP_TraceTarget
+Draw Debug TypetoNonein production to disable debug visuals forBP_TraceTarget.

 - Limit the number of active